 Students will be expected to purchase the full work wear uniform to follow this course.
 The school fluorescent work polo and jumper are available from the College.
 The trousers or shorts should be work wear style and strength.
 The boots need to be safety rated protective boots.

-Some typical fields of practice and possible future career options which studies in Visual Communication can lead to include: Graphic Design, Advertising, Marketing, Cartography, Illustration, Package Design, Advertising, Exhibition and Display Design, Business Graphics, Architectural Design, Drafting, Interior Design, Landscape Design, Engineering Design and Drafting, Industrial Design, Furniture Design, Fashion Design, Technical Illustration.
+Some typical fields of practice and and possible future career options which studies can lead to include: Architecture, Drafting, Interior Design, Landscape Design, Engineering Design and Drafting, Industrial Design and Furniture Design.